mcropper14/mcropper14.github.io/projects.md

-I'm currently working on reprogramming an vehicle cluster.
+I'm currently working on reprogramming a vehicle cluster.

 Here's some pictures as well of one of the better go-karts I've built with my friends.